 Outside of Damascus, Carly enjoys spending her time with family and her two rescue pups.

 Jason brings over twelve years of Logistics and Leadership experience to the Damascus Team.
 He holds many certifications and degrees from Gateway Community College such as Employment Law, Logistics Management, Leadership Devolvement, and Distribution management.
 Jason also holds several DOT required certifications from Lion Technologies.

 As the Exodus Transit Transportation Manager, Jason ensures that the Damascus workforce can get to/from the employment sites each day by providing a fleet of vans, a team of drivers and a sense of community to the men and women reentering the workforce and society.

 Years ago, Jason spent 14 months incarcerated in Tennessee.
 Going to jail for most is a horrific experience, but for Jason it was an opportunity of growth—not only for him, but for others that he taught while inside.
 He learned the need for restoration programs and community support during his sentence and those realizations have equipped him with the desire and understanding to forward the Damascus Mission today.

 Originally from Morristown, Tennessee, Jason moved to Kentucky after being released and has since helped within the homeless community and his local church.
 He has passion for helping people overcome the impossible, after experiencing it himself.
 He believes that everyone deserves to be treated the same regardless of their past.

-Jason loves spending time with his wonderful wife and their four children.
+Jason loves spending time with his wonderful wife, Hope, and their four children.
 “This is the reason I push forward for the prize daily.”

 Contact Jason Gilmer at [email protected].